-Liability of intermediaries and telecommunications service providers
+Liability of intermediaries and telecommunications service providers.

-50. (1) An intermediary or telecommunications service provider who merely provides a conduit for the transmission of data messages, records or information in electronic form shall not be liable for the content of data messages, records or information in electronic form if the intermediary or telecommunications service provider has no actual knowledge or is not aware of facts that would to a reasonable person, indicate a likelihood of criminal liability or liability for a tort in respect of material on the network of an intermediary or telecommunications service provider or who, upon acquiring actual knowledge or becoming aware of such facts, follows the procedures required by section 51.
+- 50. (1) An intermediary or telecommunications service provider who merely provides a conduit for the transmission of data messages, records or information in electronic form shall not be liable for the content of data messages, records or information in electronic form if the intermediary or telecommunications service provider has no actual knowledge or is not aware of facts that would to a reasonable person, indicate a likelihood of criminal liability or liability for a tort in respect of material on the network of an intermediary or telecommunications service provider or who, upon acquiring actual knowledge or becoming aware of such facts, follows the procedures required by section 51. - (2) Nothing in this section relieves an intermediary or telecommunications service provider from complying with any Court order, injunction, writ, regulatory requirement or contractual obligation in respect of data messages, records or information in electronic form. - (3) An intermediary or telecommunications service provider shall not be required to monitor any data message processed by means of its system in order to ascertain whether its processing would, apart from this section, constitute or give rise to an offence or give rise to civil liability.

-- (2) Nothing in this section relieves an intermediary or telecommunications service provider from complying with any court order, injunction, writ, regulatory requirement or contractual obligation in respect of data messages, records or information in electronic form. - (3) An intermediary or telecommunications service provider shall not be required to monitor any data message processed by means of its system in order to ascertain whether its processing would, apart from this section, constitute or give rise to an offence or give rise to civil liability. - (4) An intermediary or a telecommunications service provider, during an audit, shall not be liable under the Copyright Act in respect of- - (a) the infringement of copyright in any work or other subject matter in which copyright subsist; or - (b) the unauthorized use of any public performance, the duration of which the copyright period has not expired. - (5) For the purposes of this section, "public performance" has the same meaning as in the Copyright Act.
-Chap.
-82:50 - 51.
-(1) If an intermediary or telecommunications Procedure for service provider has actual knowledge that the dealing with information in a data message or an electronic record defamatory, etc., gives rise to civil or criminal liability then, as soon as is $^{\rm information}$ practicable after acquiring such knowledge, the intermediary or telecommunications service provider shall- - (a) remove and secure the information from any information system within the control
+(4) An intermediary or a telecommunications service provider, during an audit, shall not be liable under the Copyright Act in respect of-

+- (a) the infringement of copyright in any work or other subject matter in which copyright subsist; or - (b) the unauthorised use of any public performance, the duration of which the copyright period has not expired. - (5) For the purposes of this section, "public performance" has the same meaning as in the Copyright Act. - 51.
+(1) If an intermediary or telecommunications service Procedure for provider has actual knowledge that the information in a data message or an electronic record gives rise to civil or criminal liability then, as soon as is practicable after acquiring such knowledge, the intermediary or telecommunications service provider shall-